 Life moves fast, and many of us are too busy to wait weeks for a traditional dental crown to be placed.
 Some crowns take up to 2 weeks to be completed.
 We have methods for same-day crown placements.
 CEREC crowns are a particular type of dental crown that does not require the nearly two-week-long setting period required by traditional crowns.
 This type of crown uses state-of-the-art design and manufacturing technology to create a personalized crown quickly.
 This way, you can have a tooth replaced without having to take time out of your daily life or worry about how it will look in pictures over the wait.

 How Are Dental Crowns Placed?

-In some cases, receiving a dental crown requires two visits to our office.
+In some cases, receiving a dental crown requires two visits to the Valley Smiles office.
 During your first visit, any damaged portions of the tooth are removed, and the tooth is altered to accommodate the crown.
 This is done under local anesthesia, so you will feel no pain.
 Next, we will take an impression of the tooth to ensure the dental crown will be crafted to fit your tooth.
 Together with our dentists, you’ll choose a shade for your new crown, so it will match your surrounding natural teeth.
 You will receive a temporary crown to cover the tooth while your permanent dental crown is fabricated.
 Within one to two weeks, you’ll return to our office to have the temporary crown removed and the permanent crown attached to complete the procedure.